Tag Archives: Summer reading

 Twelfth grade – AP

-From SPF Summer Reading Hub: All incoming 12th graders taking AP English Literature should read Silas Marner by George Eliot.
-In addition, students should choose one other title from the following.
-Click on the image for more information.
-Titles that contain content that may be considered mature for the grade level are indicated with an asterisk (*).
+From SPF Summer Reading Hub: All incoming 12th graders taking AP English Literature must read Silas Marner by George Eliot.
+As they read, students must take 3-5 notes per chapter with parenthetical MLA citations based on the guidelines here.
+In addition, students must choose one other title from the following.
+From SPF School District: Titles that contain content that may be considered mature for the grade level are indicated with an asterisk (*).

 In addition to reading, students should choose one other title from the following.
 Click on the image for more information.
 Titles that contain content that may be considered mature for the grade level are indicated with an asterisk (*).